lordvaider/lordvaider.github.io/_posts/2021-05-18-Deliveroo Analysis II.md

 _This is Part II of a 3 part series.
 Click here for [Part I](https://lordvaider.github.io/2021/05/17/Deliveroo-Analysis.html)_

 In this section, I will do some broad, first-order analysis.
-No matter how we slice the data (By time periods, cuisine or some other pattern), the first questions that spring to mind are always:
+No matter how we slice the data (By time-periods, cuisine or some other pattern), the first questions that spring to mind are always:

 1. How many orders follow this pattern?
 2. How much money did I spend on such orders?